 Create Bright & Vibrant Midtones

-Midtone Masks are a very powerful tool for editing your images.
+A midtone luminosity mask is a very powerful tool for editing your images.
 There are many different ways that they can be used.
-In this series of videos we’re going to explore the different ways that Midtone Masks can be used to get your images jumping off the screen.
+In this series of videos we’re going to explore the different ways that Midtone Masks can and get your images jumping off the screen.

 In this tutorial, I show you how to use a Midtone Luminosity Mask to brighten your images, and add colour and vibrancy.